-Treasures which, in truth, bear on then the blot of the five faults become, if they be acquired by people who are gifted with special wisdom, possessed of the five advantages; therefore let the wise man strive to have them thus.
+Treasures which, in truth, bear on them the blot of the five faults become, if they be acquired by people who are gifted with special wisdom, possessed of the five advantages; therefore let the wise man strive to have them thus.

-Here ends the twenty-sixth chapter, called 'The Consecrating of the Maricavatti-vihara', in the Mahavamsa, compiled for the serene joy and emotion of the pious.
+Here ends the twenty-sixth chapter, called 'The Consecrating of the Maricavattivihara', in the Mahavamsa, compiled for the serene joy and emotion of the pious.

-CHAPTER XXVII
+Chapter XXVII